Mark Dooley: Writing and broadcasting

 Dooley is a regular broadcaster on Ireland's national radio (RTÉ, Newstalk, Today FM).
 Since 2002, Dooley has contributed to The Irish Times, The Irish Independent, The Sunday Independent, The Irish Examiner, Prospect Magazine and The Dublin Magazine.

 Between 2003 and 2006, he wrote a column on foreign affairs for the Sunday Independent.
 This column covered notably the conflict in the Middle East, the war in Iraq, and the use of Ireland as a European base for radical Islamist activities.
 Dooley reported on the headquartering in Ireland of several radical Islamic organisations (the Muslim Brotherhood, the European Council for Fatwa and Research and the International Union of Muslim Scholars).

 Since 2006 Dooley has worked as a cultural and political columnist for the Irish Daily Mail.
 He is the author of the paper's 'Moral Matters' Wednesday column and also writes occasional 'Saturday Essays'.

-Dooley lives in Co.
-Dublin with his wife and their three children.
+Dooley lives in County Dublin with his wife and their three children.